YakShavingAsAService/Federal-website-crawling-howto/README.md

 If you go to $HERITRIX_HOME/jobs, you see a directory with your job name and its associated crawl data.
 In there there's a directory called warc, and that's where your archived files are collected.
 How do I do I look inside them?

 First, there's a useful collection of python tools to work with warc files at https://github.com/internetarchive/warctools.
 I use ```warcdump <warcfile>``` all the time to look at each archived file's metadata.
+I also wrote a minimalist script to look at contained files in warcfiles in directories: https://github.com/YakShavingAsAService/Federal-website-crawling-howto/blob/main/warc_reader.py.

 Second, you'll want to extract file from warcs, and you can do that with the warc_extractor tool from https://github.com/recrm/ArchiveTools/tree/master.
 Here's an example: